West Baldwin Reservoir

-West Baldwin Reservoir (or Injebreck Reservoir, locally) is a reservoir on the Isle of Man, about 6 mi north of Douglas which it supplies.
-It was constructed by building a dam across a valley, and flooding the valley.
-Remains of a village in the valley can still be seen when the reservoir level is low.
+West Baldwin Reservoir (also known as Injebreck Reservoir, locally) is a reservoir on the Isle of Man, about 6 mi north of Douglas which it supplies.
+It was constructed by building a dam across the valley of the River Glass.
 It is operated by the Isle of Man Water Authority.

 History

 Construction of the dam started in 1900 by the Douglas Corporation Water Works Department.
 A railway was first built, including nine wooden bridges over the River Glen, to transport the required material to site.
 The construction was finished in 1904.